andrewmriley/drupal-site-precommit/README.md

 Install
 -------
-Run `curl -fsSL http://gitscripts.s3.amazonaws.com/install` (or just download the install file however you want) and then in your repo's root run (you'll probably need to adjust the path to install) `php install`.
+Run `curl -fsSL https://raw.githubusercontent.com/andrewmriley/drupal-site-precommit/master/install > install`
+(or just download the install file however you want) and then in your repo's root run (you'll probably need to adjust the path to install) `php install`.

 That's it.
 Now when ever you run a commit the hook should fire and cancel the commit if any of the above items are found in your commit.